-“Landscape of the Car” examines how this kind of carchitecture influences public space and the way we experience the city.
-With a focus on the immediate surroundings of elevated roads – the non-descript and often overlooked places directly underneath or around, that only exist as consequences of the road above – my work explores the atmosphere of these places and question the contradictions between a car-friendly infrastructure and liveable cities.
+I am interested in how these massive pieces of carchitecture constitute space and spatial experiences.
+With a focus on immediate surroundings of the two elevated roads – the non-descript places directly underneath or around, that only exist as consequences of the road above – my work explores the atmosphere of these places and questions the contradictions between a car-friendly infrastructure and liveable cities.